SongzqInChina/HydrogenLib/README.md

 - **Project Name**: Hydrogen Lib
 - **Description**: Hydrogen Lib is a comprehensive Python module that simplifies a wide range of practical operations, from file handling to system-level tasks.
 - **Purpose**: The primary goal of Hydrogen Lib is to offer a set of utilities that streamline various programming tasks, saving developers time and effort.
-- **Target Platform**: Most functionalities are tailored for Windows environments.
+- **Target Platform**: Some functionalities are tailored for Windows environments.

 ---